REAL - HONEST - NUTRITION

 This program may not be for you if:

 you're looking for a quick fix, a beach body, or to lose "x" pounds in "y" amount of time

 you're looking for a meal plan or an outline of specific allowed/disallowed foods

 you want to blend principles of intuitive eating with other trendy diets

 your primary motivator for seeking nutrition counseling is weight loss

 If you've read through all this and you really want to give intuitive eating a try, you're open to a weight neutral approach, but you also still kinda want to lose weight that's ok!
 We'll discuss how diet culture distorts our perceptions of our bodies and I'll provide tools to improve body satisfaction.

 each session is completely personalized to address your unique concerns

-sessions may focus on body acceptance, self-care, specific nutritional concerns, intuitive eating, or behavior change
+sessions may focus on nutrition concerns, meal planning (in a non-diety way!), intuitive eating, body acceptance, self-care, or behavior change

-APPLY NOW to learn more & book your complimentary no-obligation discovery call
+APPLY NOW to learn more or book your complimentary no-obligation discovery call